phpMussel/phpMussel/_docs/readme.en.md

 Where NAME is the name to cite for that signature and HEX is a hexadecimal-encoded segment of the file intended to be matched by the given signature.
 FROM and TO are optional parameters, indicting from which and to which positions in the source data to check against (not supported by the mail function).

 ####*REGEX*
-Any form of regex understood and correctly processed by php should also be correctly understood and processed by phpMussel and its signatures.
+Any form of regex understood and correctly processed by PHP should also be correctly understood and processed by phpMussel and its signatures.
 However, I'd suggest taking extreme caution when writing new regex based signatures, because, if you're not entirely sure what you're doing, there can be highly irregular and/or unexpected results.
 Take a look at the phpMussel source-code if you're not entirely sure about the context in which regex statements are parsed.
 Also, remember that all patterns (with exception to filename, archive metadata and MD5 patterns) must be hexadecimally encoded (foregoing pattern syntax, of course)!

 ####*WHERE TO PUT CUSTOM SIGNATURES?*
 Only put custom signatures in those files intended for custom signatures.
 Those files should contain "_custom" in their filenames.
 You should also avoid editing the default signature files, unless you know exactly what you're doing, because, aside from being good practise in general and aside from helping you distinguish between your own signatures and the default signatures included with phpMussel, it's good to stick to editing only the files intended for editing, because tampering with the default signature files can cause them to stop working correctly, due to the "maps" files: The maps files tell phpMussel where in the signature files to look for signatures required by phpMussel as per when required, and these maps can become out-of-sync with their associated signature files if those signature files are tampered with.
 You can put pretty much whatever you want into your custom signatures, so long as you follow the correct syntax.
 However, be careful to test new signatures for false-positives beforehand if you intend to share them or use them in a live environment.